mosip/esignet-signup/performance-test/README.md

 * Please refer to following link to download JMeter jars. https://mosip.atlassian.net/wiki/spaces/PT/pages/1227751491/Steps+to+set+up+the+local+system#PluginManager

+* Please make sure the postgres JDBC jar file in lib/ folder of JMeter
+	* postgresql-42.7.5.jar

+### Schema update for the Password authentication.

+* We have created new schema with version 0.4 in cellbox1 environment to support user registration with password where default schema does not password authentication.

 ### Execution points for eSignet Sign Up Services API's

-*SignUp_Test_Script.jmx
+*signup_test_script.jmx

-	* Creating KBA Challenge value for Reset Password usecase (Setup) : This thread contains 3 API's i.e. generate challenge, verify challenge and register API endpoints.
-Will be generating base64url-encoded json value of the khmer name details with the json body.
-We will be saving the encoded value with the khmer name in csv file;.
+	* Creating KBI Challenge value for Reset Password usecase (Setup) : This thread contains 3 API's i.e. generate challenge, verify challenge and register API endpoints.
+Will be generating base64url-encoded json value with the name details with the json body.
+We will be saving the encoded value along with the name in csv file;.

 	*S01 User SignUp (Execution):
+		*S01 T01 Get Csrf Token: This API endpoint generats CSRF token.
+It contains JSR223 Pre-Processor to capture start time of test to access credentials data from idrepo database.
-		*S01 T01 GetCsrf: This thread generated CSRF token *S01 T02 GenerateChallenge: This thread contains Generate Challenge endpoint API.
-We need to pass an identifier value which is nothing but a 8-10 digit phone number with country code as the prefix.
-We are using a preprocessor from which we are getting the random generated phone number.
+		*S01 T02 Generate Challenge: This API endpoint Generate Challenge endpoint for user registration.
+We need to pass an identifier value which is nothing but a 9-10 digit phone number with country code as the prefix.
-		*S01 T03 VerifyChallenge: This thread contains verify challenge API in which we will pass the value of identifier i.e. phone number and transaction id in the headers which will get from the csv file generated in preparation.
-The file generated can't be used for multiple iterations.
-We need to increase the expiry time of the transaction id we are getting from the preparation thread group so for that we need to update the mentioned property mosip.signup.unauthenticated.txn.timeout in signup default properties.
-		*S01 T04 Register: This thread is for register API endpoint and will use a csv file to pass the value of identifier and verified transaction id.
-Will use the file generated from the preparation and it can't be used multiple times.
-We need to increase the expiry time of the transaction id we are getting from the preparation thread group so for that we need to update the mentioned property mosip.signup.register.txn.timeout in signup default properties.
-		*S01 T05 Registration: This thread contains Registration Status API endpoint.
-Will use the file generated from the preparation to pass the transaction id and it can be used multiple times as it will only give the latest status for the transaction id we are passing.
-The transaction id used has a expiry time which can be configured with the mentioned property mosip.signup.status-check.txn.timeout available in mosip config signup default properties.
-We need to increase the expiry time of the transaction id we are getting from the preparation thread group so for that we need to update the mentioned property mosip.signup.status-check.txn.timeout in signup default properties.
+		*S01 T03 Verify Challenge: This API endpoint performs verify challenge API, which we will pass the value of identifier i.e. phone number.
+		*S01 T04 Register: This API endpoint performs SignUp Registration for the user.
+		*S01 T05 Registration Status: The API endpoint verifies the status of the registration.

 	*S02 User Reset Password (Execution):
+	    *S02 T01 Get Csrf Token: This API endpoint generats CSRF token.
+It contains JSR223 Pre-Processor to capture start time of test to access credentials data from idrepo database.
-		*S02 T01 GenerateChallenge: This thread contains Generate Challenge endpoint API.
-We need to pass an identifier value which is nothing but a 8-10 digit phone number with country code as the prefix.
-We are using a preprocessor from which we are getting the random generated phone number.
+		*S02 T02 Generate Challenge: This API endpoint Generate Challenge endpoint for user reset password.
+We need to pass an identifier value which is nothing but a 9-10 digit phone number with country code as the prefix.
-		*S02 T02 VerifyChallenge: This thread contains verify challenge API in which we will pass the value of identifier i.e. phone number and transaction id in the headers which will get from the csv file generated in preparation.
-The file generated can't be used for multiple iterations.
-We need to increase the expiry time of the transaction id we are getting from the preparation thread group so for that we need to update the mentioned property mosip.signup.unauthenticated.txn.timeout in signup default properties.
+		*S02 T03 Verify Challenge: This API endpoint performs verify challenge API, which we will pass the value of identifier i.e. phone number  and encoded KBI value.
-		*S02 T03 ResetPassword: This thread contains Reset Password API endpoint.
-Will use the file generated from the preparation to pass the base64url-encoded json value in the verify challenge.
-The transaction id generated by verify challenge will passed in reset-password endpoint url.
+		*S02 T04 Reset Password: This thread contains Reset Password API endpoint.
+We will be generating new password from the JSR223- Preprocessor and passing it in request body.
-		*S02 T04 Registration: This thread contains Registration status API endpoint.
+		*S02 T05 Registration: This thread contains Registration status API endpoint.
 This API checks whether we have successfully reset the password.

-	*S03 UserSignUpRegistrationStatus (Execution):
-		*S03 RegistrationCheckStatus: This thread verifies whether registration has successfully moved to COMPLETED state.

-	*S04 ResetPasswordStatus (Execution):
-		*S04 ResetPasswordCheckStatus: This thread verifies whether reset password has successfully moved to COMPLETED state.

-	*tearDown Thread Group (Execution):
-		* This thread group clears all property values generated during execution.
+	*S03 Idrepo To IDA (Results):
+		*We will be fetching the request_id, cr_dtimes from idrepo.credential_request_status table by passing start and end time in the query.
+The query provides list of request Ids.
+These request Ids will passed in credential_transaction table of mosip_credential DB to fetch upd_dtiimes value.
+In JSR223 post-processor of the "Fetch Updated Time From Credential Table Query" , we compute response time of asynchronous call of request id by substracting upd_dtimes with cr_dtimes.
+The final value as well as status will be passed in transaction controller S03 T01 Asynchronous status.

 ### Designing the workload model for performance test execution
 * Calculation of number of users depending on Transactions per second (TPS) provided by client